RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 # Keyboard

-To start refurbishing the keyboard it is disassembled from the front cover first.
-There are eight Pozidrive screws[^3] attaching the keyboard to the front cover.
+To start refurbishing the keyboard, it is first disassembled from the front cover.
+There are eight Pozidriv screws[^3] attaching the keyboard to the front cover.
 Note that care must be taken when removing these.
-The screws have been sitting there for 43 years and the standoffs can eaily crack.
+The screws have been sitting in place for 43 years, and the standoffs can easily crack.

 <p align="center">
     <img src="Images/Keyb01.jpeg" alt="Description" width="1000">
 </p>

 The keyboard seems to be in good condition.
-All the keycaps are without any significant scratches or damage, and the springs beneath the keycaps also appears to be functioning.
-The SHIFT-LOCK key also locks in position.
-There are some dust, and the top of the keycaps are slightly yellowed.
+All the keycaps are free of any significant scratches or damage, and the springs beneath the keycaps also appear to be functioning.
+The SHIFT-LOCK key locks in position as expected.
+There is some dust, and the tops of the keycaps are slightly yellowed.

 <p align="center">
     <img src="Images/Keyb02.jpeg" alt="Description" width="1000">